dc-aichara/competition_template/README.md

 # Competition Template

-A competition template repository which makes it easy to kick start a new repo for competition.
+A competition template repository which makes it easy to kick start a new repository for competition.

 ```bash
 ├── competition_code